jessicaswareena/Marketing_Analysis_Project/README.md

 ![image alt](https://github.com/jessicaswareena/Marketing-Analysis_FlexLife/blob/c2219d24490a05136fcc0351b9c30bf8168d0e73/ExecutiveOverview.png)
 ### OverView of Findings

+At the highest level, the analysis shows a business with **enough traffic but insufficient conversion efficiency.**

-•	Out of every 100 sessions, around 4 take a clear step toward buying (add to cart or begin checkout).
+•	Out of every **100** sessions, around **4** take a clear step toward buying (add to cart or begin checkout).

-•	Only 1–2 of those sessions end with a completed purchase, meaning about three quarters of high intent sessions are lost before revenue is captured.
+•	Only **1–2** of those sessions end with a completed purchase, meaning about **three quarters of high intent sessions are lost** before revenue is captured.

 •	Traffic volume is not the primary constraint; the friction appears after users have already expressed strong intent.